0xDBFB7/ionprinter/documents/bugs.md

 Perhaps there's some performance cost, but if you're working with pointers it's certainly irrelevant anyhow.

 I like it!
 You might not, though, and that's fine.

+#### Issue:

+Exporting a few opaque values alieviates issues with ASAN.

+However, if the terminal crashes, I inevitably forget to export the options; and the failure modes are always so subtle.